GunterMueller/Modula-2_X11_Toolkits/XGraphik/README.md

 A Modula-2 Library for XVIew.
-Forked from ftp://ftp.fernuni-hagen.de/pub/fachb/inf/pri6/Sopra95-96/

 Former XGrafik Libraries from Software Praticum from the Department of Computer Science - Fernuniversitaet Hagen

+a) For XGraphik_rev_1.17 forked from :
 URL ftp://ftp.fernuni-hagen.de/pub/fachb/inf/pri6/Sopra95-96/

+b) For XGraphik_rev_2.9 forked from :
+URL ftp://ftp.fernuni-hagen.de/pub/fachb/inf/pri6/Sopra96-97/

-This instructions are for a Ubuntu based system, like Mint Linux
+This instructions are for a Ubuntu based system, like Mint Linux First install
-a) Install the XView and XView-Def packages: apt-get install xviewg:i386 apt-get install xviewg-dev:i386
+a) Install the i386 XView and XView-Def packages: apt-get install xviewg:i386 apt-get install xviewg-dev:i386